worlddevelopment/worlddevelopment/README.md

 *Note: Any project may define additional goals but must not deny, defy or turn the positive attitude of any of the following goals to negative.*

 * Reason, not power rules.
 Give reasons at all times.
 An argument/hypothesis without supporting reason is not helpful/valid.
 Prefer reasoning and discurs over overrule by force, power, money or similar.
+* Philosophical questions asking for the why and how something shall be helpful for the world must be asked, and the answers then must be critically questioned again, until all potential contradictions are ruled out - or a contradiction to an answer is found.
 * An environmental friendly world.
 * Fair.
 Neither exploit nor abuse.
 * Respect all positive attitude ethics.